x157/x157.github.io/UE5/Mass/index.md

 `mass.debug` in UEditor to debug while running a simulation.
 In fact, there are a lot of CVars in the `mass.debug.*` namespace that affect Mass behavior.
 Familiarize yourself with them.

+#### Debugging Specific Entities

+You can enable debugging for a specific Mass Entity with `mass.debug.DebugEntity Index`, where `Index` is the `MassEntityHandle.Index` value.

+You can debug a range of indices with `mass.debug.SetDebugEntityRange Index0 IndexN`, where `Index0` is the first inclusive index and `IndexN` is the last inclusive index.

+To reset specific entity debugging, use `mass.debug.ResetDebugEntity`

 ### Disable C++ Optimizations in Mass-related Engine Modules